Skip to main content

 My pronouns are she/her.

 My research focuses on the intellectual and literary history of early modern France, particularly the seventeenth century.
-I am interested in cultures of learning, women's intellectual practice and its reception, classical reception, cultural quarrels and translation studies.
+I am interested in cultures of learning, women's varied intellectual practices and their reception, classical reception, cultural quarrels, and translation studies.

-My second book, funded by a Leverhulme Early Career Fellowship, Women Writing Antiquity: Gender and Learning in Early Modern France (forthcoming with OUP), examines women’s multi-genre responses to ancient texts to analyse the uses of antiquity in authorial self-fashioning and to explore the gendering of knowledge in this period and its historiography.
+My second book, funded by a Leverhulme Early Career Fellowship, Women Writing Antiquity: Gender and Learning in Early Modern France (OUP, 2024), examines women’s multi-genre responses to ancient texts to analyse the uses of antiquity in authorial self-fashioning and to explore the gendering of knowledge in this period and its historiography.

-Related to these two projects, with Fiona Cox (Exeter), I am co-editing a comparative, cross-period volume, Ovid in French: Reception by Women from the Renaissance to the Present, for OUP's Classical Presences Series (2023).
+Related to these two projects, with Fiona Cox (Exeter), I have co-edited a comparative, cross-period volume, Ovid in French: Reception by Women from the Renaissance to the Present, for OUP's Classical Presences Series (2023).

 Research collaborations